 Hucking urban obstacles, scything through traffic or doing the post-race lounging thing.
 These hardwearing Hi-Impact Plus shorts are as comfortable and good looking on the bike as off.
-When combat calls, just add the Underdogs mesh liner and stir to create instant hi-performance baggies.
+When combat calls, just add a mesh liner and stir to create instant hi-performance baggies.

-Hard wearing and quick drying nylon fabric - tightly woven to deliver bulletproof durability, with stretch construction for a performance fit.
+Hard wearing and quick drying nylon fabric - tightly woven to deliver bulletproof durability, with some stretch for comfort.
 Hi-Impact Plus is slightly gruntier than the standard brew for a nudge more urban style.

 Stretch hip panels and Trim Tabs™ keep Ground Effect baggies hitched up.
 Intelligent design reduces surplus fabric for a smoother and therefore more comfortable interface between bum and saddle.
 There's also less risk of getting hooked up on technical trails.